Becker College Office of Financial Aid

 Worcester, MA 01609

 You must visit the following secure web sites to enter financial information for yourself and both parents if you are considered a dependent student:

 The academic year for Accelerated students begins with the fall term and concludes with the summer term, however, Business Accelerated students begin their academic year with the summer term and conclude with the spring term.
-All students interested in applying for financial aid should complete the FAFSA as soon after January 1st as possible for the upcoming academic year.
+All students interested in applying for financial aid should complete the FAFSA for the upcoming academic year.

 Accelerated Studies students are not eligible for institutional aid.
 Please see types of aid below for more information